openebs/mayastor-docs/reference/storage-class-parameters.md

 - When set to `false`, the created clone/restore's filesystem `uuid` will be same as the orignal volume `uuid`, but it will be mounted using the `nouuid` flag to bypass duplicate `uuid` validation.

 {% hint style="note" %}
-This option needs to be set to true when using a `btrfs` filesystem, if the application using the restored volume is scheduled on the same node where the the original volume is mounted, concurrently.
+This option needs to be set to true when using a `btrfs` filesystem, if the application using the restored volume is scheduled on the same node where the original volume is mounted, concurrently.
 {% endhint %}